18 Most Valuable Emotional Intelligence TED Talks on YouTube

 Read along to learn more about the most valuable EI talks on TED.

-But first, we thought you might like to download our three Emotional Intelligence Exercises for free.
+But first, we thought you might like to download our five positive psychology tools for free.
 These science-based exercises will not only enhance your ability to understand and work with your emotions, but also give you the tools to foster the emotional intelligence of your clients, students, or employees.

 1. Why Aren’t We More Compassionate?